Castaway Bay (Sandusky, Ohio)

-Castaway Bay is a tropical-themed indoor water park resort owned and operated by Cedar Fair.
+Castaway Bay is a tropical-themed indoor water park resort owned and operated by Six Flags Entertainment Corporation.
 The water park, located near Cedar Point in Sandusky, Ohio, opened on November 5, 2004.
 In addition to hotel rooms and suites, the resort features a 6000 sqft game room, restaurants, retail shops, and other amenities.

 History

 Castaway Bay originally opened in 1989 as the Radisson Harbor Inn.
-Cedar Fair bought a 99% share of the Radisson Harbor Inn for $2.3 million in 1996.
+Cedar Fair (now Six Flags) bought a 99% share of the Radisson Harbor Inn for $2.3 million in 1996.
 On July 15, 2003, it was announced the company was exploring plans to refurbish the hotel into an indoor water park resort.
 Castaway Bay was officially announced on November 13.
 2003.
 The property re-opened as Castaway Bay about a year later on November 5, 2004.
 On January 1, 2015, the TGI Fridays restaurant located inside the hotel closed.
 It was replaced by Quaker Steak and Lube in May.
+On January 31, 2025 Quaker Steak and Lube closed and was replaced by Famous Dave's which was previously located at the Cedar Point Marina.
+The new Famous Dave's opened on May 16, 2025.

 For 2022, the water park is undergoing a renovation with new branding across the property, including renovated rooms, and common spaces.
-The park introduced a set of mascots to promote the water park, including "Gordy the turtle", whom is included in the new version of the Castaway Bay logo.
+The park introduced a set of mascots to promote the water park, including "Gordy the turtle", who is included in the new version of the Castaway Bay logo.

 Dining

-Castaway Bay has 5 dining options, Big Daddy's Snack Shack which is located inside the Waterpark, Ebb & Eddy's, Bay Harbor, Quaker Steak & Lube (formerly a TGI Friday's), and a breakfast buffet; Mango Mike's.
+Castaway Bay has 5 dining options, Big Daddy's Snack Shack which is located inside the Waterpark, Ebb & Eddy's, Bay Harbor, Famous Dave's (formerly a Quaker Steak & Lube and TGI Fridays), and a breakfast buffet; Mango Mike's.